carpentries-incubator/statistical-inference-for-biology/_episodes/02-inference.md

 ~~~
 {: .language-r}

 The values in `null` form what we call the *null distribution*.
 We will define this more formally below.
+By the way, the loop above is a *Monte Carlo* simulation to obtain 10,000 outcomes of the random variable under the null hypothesis.
+Simulations can be used to check theoretical or analytical results.
+For more information about Monte Carlo simulations, visit [Data Analysis for the Life Sciences](http://rwdc2.com/files/rafa.pdf).

 So what percent of the 10,000 are bigger than `obsdiff`?